 A few research studies have assessed the sustainability of return and reintegration programmes.
 For example, Koser and Kuschminder (2015) developed a Return and Reintegration Index which was tested on 156 returnees in eight countries of origin.
 Strand et al. (2016) measured sustainable return based on the perception of returnees from Norway to Afghanistan, Ethiopia, Iraqi Kurdistan, and Kosovo, and ICMPD (2015) conducted a study to evaluate the sustainability of AVR programmes from Austria to Kosovo.Back to top

-- There is a large data gap on post-return data - mainly due to the lack of definitions and established indicators for measuring “reintegration”.
-However, in January 2016, the EMN released guidelines for the monitoring and evaluation of AVR(R) programmes that provides a list of questions and indicators to be included in post-return monitoring activities.
+There is a large data gap on post-return data mainly due to the lack of definitions and established indicators for measuring “reintegration”.
+However, in January 2016, the EMN released guidelines for the monitoring and evaluation of AVR(R) programmes that provide a list of questions and indicators to be included in post-return monitoring activities.

-- More recently in 2017, the DFID-funded MEASURE Project (Mediterranean Sustainable Reintegration – Pilot project to foster the sustainability of reintegration support in the framework of Assisted Voluntary Return and Reintegration in the Mediterranean) led to the development of a set of 15 field-tested indicators and a scoring system, enabling measurement of reintegration outcomes and improving understanding of returnees’ progress towards sustainability.
-These indicators are based on a revised definition of sustainable reintegration (Towards an integrated approach to reintegration in the context of return, (IOM, 2017)) and therefore relate to the three economic, social and psychosocial dimensions of reintegration.
+More recently in 2017, the DFID-funded MEASURE Project (Mediterranean Sustainable Reintegration), a pilot project that fosters the sustainability of reintegration support in the framework of Assisted Voluntary Return and Reintegration in the Mediterranean, led to the development of a set of 15 field-tested indicators and a scoring system to measurement of reintegration outcomes and improving understanding of returnees’ progress towards sustainability.
+These indicators are based on a revised definition of sustainable reintegration in the context of return, (IOM, 2017) and therefore relate to the three economic, social and psychosocial dimensions of reintegration.
 The scoring system allows comparison of trends in returnees’ reintegration across country contexts and over time.

 |International Organization for Migration (IOM)|